Edit: March 2019

 [Know your ingredients]

 When I first moved to the U.S in 4th grade, I was shocked by how salty the food was here.
 The idea of a pretzel was especially bizarre to me: yummy bread encrusted with huge chunks of salt!
 All of my friends at school were so excited when we would have pretzels at lunch, but I remember cringing with each bite I took.
 I eventually started picking off all the salt and then eating the bread.
 Perhaps it was the influence from that early culture shock, but I started developing a preference for under seasoned, under-salted food.
 When I began cooking, this translated into my own dishes: I was so paranoid about serving salty food to my guests that I would under-season on purpose.
 I figured that if someone wanted more salt, he/she would add it.
 Even when I started baking, I was confused why all recipes called for salt.
-The more I started to learn and cook, though, I learned about the inherent ability of salt to enhance flavors, especially in baking.
+The more and more I started to learn and cook, I learned about the inherent ability of salt to enhance flavors, especially in baking.